ItsAJ517/coding-journey/java/2025/February 2025/reflections-february2025.md

     Selection statements
     Iteration

-I have applied all of these concepts in the program 'GalToLitTable.java'.
+I have applied all of these concepts in the program 'TimesTable.java'.

 Strengths: I gained a solid understanding of the various data types and their purposes.
 I also applied the mathematical operators effectively, as they are the same to those in Python.